bonham000/fcc-react-tests-module/CHALLENGE_MAP.md

   - :pencil: 37: Prevent re-render with `shouldComponentUpdate` — *(note on Virtual DOM?)*

 - **Advanced Rendering**

-  - :pencil2: Conditional rendering based on `props`(Peter)
+  - :pencil2: 38: Write JavaScript in `render` & `return` of React Component (Peter)
-  - :pencil2: Conditional rendering: `&&` for `if/else` condition
+  - :pencil2: 39: Conditional rendering: `if/else` in `render` method
-  - :pencil2: Conditional rendering: ternary condition (Peter)
+  - :pencil2: 40: Conditional rendering: `&&`
-  - :pencil2: Write JavaScript in `render` & `return` of React Component (Peter)
+  - :pencil2: 41: Conditional rendering: ternary condition (Peter)
-  - :pencil2: Use `map` to dynamically render an array of data (Peter)
+  - :pencil2: 42: Conditional rendering based on `props`(Peter)
-  - :pencil2: Use `filter` to dynamically filter an array of data
+  - :pencil2: 43: Prevent a component from rendering with `null`
-  - :pencil2: Use `reduce` for something cool
+  - :pencil2: 44: Use `map` to dynamically render an array of data (Peter)
-  - :pencil2: Prevent a component from rendering with `null`
+  - :pencil2: 45: Use `filter` to dynamically filter an array of data
-  - :pencil: Inline CSS 1
+  - :pencil2: 46: Use `reduce` dynamically on an array of data
-  - :pencil: Inline CSS 2
+  - :pencil: 47: Inline CSS 1
-  - :pencil: JSX Gotchas: Key difference in attribute names, etc.
+  - :pencil: 48: Inline CSS 2

-- **Rendering, node style**
+  - :pencil2: 49: JSX Gotchas: Key difference in attribute names, etc.
-  - :pencil2: Server side rendering with `renderToString`
+  - :pencil2: 50: Server side rendering with `renderToString`

 ---

 ###Redux Challenges:###

 - **Basic Redux: Store, Actions, & Reducers**

   - :pencil: 1: Create a Redux Store
   - :pencil: 2: Access state with `getState()`
   - :pencil: 3: Define an `action`